-Using short positions to achieve net short exposure to a particular market, sector or currency may increase the volatility of the Subtrading links between the markets of mainland China and Hong Kong.
+The China-Hong Kong Stock Connect Programmes establish mutual trading links between the markets of mainland China and Hong Kong.
 These programmes allow foreign investors to trade certain China A-Shares through their Hong Kong based brokers.
-To the extent a Sub-Fund invests in China A-Shares through the China-Hong Kong Stock Connect Programmes it will be subject to the following additional risks:
+To the extent a Sub-

+Fund invests in China A-Shares through the China-Hong Kong Stock Connect Programmes it will be subject to the following additional risks: